grantwinney/BlogCodeSamples/Misc/TweetRandomFeedItem/README.md

 ### Setting up AWS Lambda

 Now you need to create a new AWS Lambda job.
-[Check this out](https://vickylai.com/verbose/free-twitter-bot-aws-lambda/#setting-up-aws-lambda) for a brief intro to setting up a job.
+[Check this out](https://victoria.dev/archive/running-a-free-twitter-bot-on-aws-lambda/#setting-up-aws-lambda) for a brief intro to setting up a job.

-1. Create a new function and choose `C# (.NET Core 2.0)` for the runtime.
+1. Create a new function and choose `C# (.NET Core 2.0)` for the runtime. _(this may change as new versions are released)_
 2. The name of the function, and the role it makes you create, don't matter.
 3. Upload the zip file you created above.
 4. Set the handler as `TweetRandomFeedItem::TweetRandomFeedItem.Program::Main`